History of Ghana: District assemblies

-By barring candidates associated with corruption and mismanagement of national resources from running for district assembly positions, the PNDC hoped to establish new values to govern political behaviour in Ghana.
-To do so effectively, the government also made it illegal for candidates to mount campaign platforms other than the one defined by the NCD.
-Every person qualified to vote in the district could propose candidates or be nominated as a candidate.
-Candidates could not be nominated by organizations and associations but had to run for district office on the basis of personal qualifications and service to their communities.

 Once in session, an assembly was to become the highest political authority in each district.
 Assembly members were to be responsible for deliberation, evaluation, coordination, and implementation of programmes accepted as appropriate for the district's economic development; however, district assemblies were to be subject to the general guidance and direction of the central government.
 To ensure that district developments were in line with national policies, one-third of assembly members were to be traditional authorities (chiefs) or their representatives; these members were to be approved by the PNDC in consultation with the traditional authorities and other "productive economic groups in the district."
 In other words, a degree of autonomy may have been granted to the assemblies in the determination of programmes most suited to the districts, but the PNDC left itself with the ultimate responsibility of making sure that such programmes were in line with the national economic recovery programme.

-District assemblies as outlined in PNDC documents were widely discussed by friends and foes of the government.
+District assemblies as outlined in PNDC documents were widely discussed.
 Some hailed the proposal as compatible with the goal of granting the people opportunities to manage their own affairs, but others (especially those of the political right) accused the government of masking its intention to remain in power.
 If the government's desire for democracy were genuine, a timetable for national elections should have been its priority rather than the preoccupation with local government, they argued.
 Some questioned the wisdom of incorporating traditional chiefs and the degree to which these traditional leaders would be committed to the district assembly idea, while others attacked the election guidelines as undemocratic and, therefore, as contributing to a culture of silence in Ghana.
 To such critics, the district assemblies were nothing but a move by the PNDC to consolidate its position.